Nitish Chandra Laharry: Biography

 The Government of India awarded him the third highest civilian honour of the Padma Bhushan in 1963.
 He was also a recipient of the National Order of Merit (France) and Order of Merit (Chile) and honorary doctorates from California College of Medicine and Baylor University, Texas.
 He died on 21 July 1964, survived by his two daughters; his wife had preceded him in death.
-Rotary Club of Kolkata honoured him by naming their children's library as Nitish Chandra Laharry Children's Library.
+Rotary Club of Calcutta honoured him by naming their children's library as Nitish Chandra Laharry Children's Library.